Redshirt (college sports): Use of status

 In January 2017, the trade association for college football coaches, the American Football Coaches Association, proposed a change to that sport's eligibility rules that maintains the current model of four years of play in five years, but significantly changes the redshirt rule.
 Under the proposal, medical redshirts would be eliminated, but redshirt status would not be lost unless a player participated in more than four games in a season.
 The proposal, which was unanimously passed by the AFCA subcommittees for all three NCAA divisions, was approved by the NCAA Division I Council in June 2018, taking effect with the 2018 college football season.
 The original proposal was to have been retroactive, meaning that players with athletic eligibility remaining who had played in four or fewer games in a given season would have effectively received one extra season of eligibility, but the final passed proposal was not retroactive.

+Shortly after the start of the 2024 season, NCAA Division I (both FBS and FCS) adopted a change to redshirt rules.
+The four-game limit now applies only to regular-season games.
+Conference championship games, bowl games, the FCS playoffs, and the College Football Playoff no longer count against the limit.

-Generally, eligibility must be used up within 6 years of enrolling at an eligible NCAA institution.
-Redshirts and medical redshirt eligibility deferrals cannot go beyond this 6 year period.
-Although this rule does not apply to other collegiate sports organizations, like the NAIA where nontraditional students are allowed to compete.
+Generally, eligibility must be used up within six years of enrolling at an eligible NCAA institution.
+Redshirts and medical redshirt eligibility deferrals cannot go beyond this six-year period.
+This rule does not apply to other collegiate sports organizations, like the NAIA, where nontraditional students are allowed to compete.
 In the NCAA, use of various eligibility deferral techniques can lead to situations wherein an athlete has been an athlete for much longer than four years.
-Because the NCAA gave a free season of eligibility to student-athletes affected by disruptions brought on by COVID-19, this led to many athletes competing in a 7th season in 2021-2022.
-One example is Summer Allen of Weber State, whose competitive college career spanned 9 seasons.
+Because the NCAA gave a free season of eligibility to student-athletes affected by disruptions brought on by COVID-19, this led to many athletes competing in a seventh season during the 2021–22 academic year.
+One example is Summer Allen of Weber State, whose competitive college career spanned nine seasons.
 She competed in both the 2013 and 2021 NCAA Women's Division I Cross Country Championship.
-Her eligibility was extended by going on an 18-month LDS Church mission that spanned 2 years of eligibility, redshirting 1 year, having a pregnancy 1 year, and losing a season due to COVID.
+Her eligibility was extended by going on an 18-month LDS Church mission that spanned two years of eligibility, redshirting one year, having a pregnancy one year, and losing a season due to COVID.

-As of the 2022–23 school year, NCAA Division II still follows the redshirt rules used in D-I before 2018.
+Before the 2023 season, NCAA Division II followed the redshirt rules used in D-I before 2018.
 The Division II Presidents Council voted in October 2022 to support a proposed change in redshirt rules for football, which would allow players in that sport in their first year of college attendance to play up to three games without losing a year of eligibility.
-If approved by the D-II football membership at the 2023 NCAA Convention, this change will take effect with the 2023 season.
+This rule was approved by the D-II football membership at the 2023 NCAA Convention and took effect with the 2023 season.